umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 We now have the basic building blocks needed to generate and take actions within our simulated system.
 So the next step in this article is to find a way to create optimal decision-making algorithms.
 The key question to answer then, is: _optimal with respect to what objective?_

 The objective of some action-taking algorithm could take many forms depending on the specific context.
-Since there is no loss in generality in doing so, it seems natural to follow the naming convention used by Markov Decision Processes (MDP) (see [@bertsekas2011dynamic] and [@sutton2018reinforcement]) by referring to the objective outcome of an action at a particular point in time as having a 'reward' value $r$.
+Since there is no loss in generality in doing so, it seems natural to follow the naming convention used by standard Markov Decision Processes (MDP) (see [@bertsekas2011dynamic] and [@sutton2018reinforcement]) by referring to the objective outcome of an action at a particular point in time as having a 'reward' value $r$.
 Since the relationship between reward, actions and states may be stochastic, it makes sense to relate the reward outcome $r$ given a state history $X$ and action history $A$ at timestep ${\sf t}+1$ through the probability distribution $P_{{\sf t}+1}(r\vert X,A)$.
-Our formalism is more general than MDPs, however, since this reward signal is non-Markovian --- as is the case in many real-world problems [@gaon2020reinforcement].

 We can use the reward probability distribution to derive a joint distribution over both state history $X'$ and reward $r$ at timestep ${\sf t}+1$ like so